Physics Residency Program

 Medical Physics residents are qualified to teach Radiation Oncology physics to medical residents, graduate medical physics students, radiation therapy students and dosimetry students.
 They can be a valuable asset in the didactic as well as clinical realm within radiation oncology.

 Career Path: Medical Physicist

 Medical physicists belong to a unique group of professionals who are certified by a Medical Board (The American Board of Radiology, ABR).
 Current requirements to sit for the ABR exam include formalized residency training in an accredited medical physics program.
 CAMPEP (Commission on Accreditation of Medical Physics Educational Programs) is the only entity that accredits medical physics programs and continuing education for medical physicists.
-Formalized medical physics residency training, accredited by CAMPEP, are required for ABR certification.
 Currently more than 50 percent of medical physicist are over age 50.
 The number of available positions are expected to increase by approximately 10 percent each year.

-The IU School of Medicine Radiation Oncology staff includes 11 medical physics faculty, 8 medical dosimetrists, 10 MD radiation oncology faculty, 8 medical residents, and 2 PhD cancer biology faculty.
+The IU School of Medicine Radiation Oncology staff includes 11 medical physics faculty, eight medical dosimetrists, ten MD radiation oncology faculty, eight medical residents, and two PhD cancer biology faculty.

 Specialized procedures include Rapid Arc therapy, Intensity modulated radiation therapy (IMRT), stereotactic radiosurgery and stereotactic body radiotherapy, high- and low-dose rate brachytherapy, total-body Irradiation, total-skin Irradiation, and Gamma Knife Perfexion treatment.